Chart Color Schemes

 Age

 The median age in Innisfail is 41 years, matching Rest of Qld's average but somewhat older than Australia's average of 38 years.
-Compared to Rest of Qld, Innisfail has a higher concentration of residents aged 0-4 (6.9%) but fewer residents aged 45-54 (10.3%).
-According to the 2021 Census, the population aged 35 to 44 grew from 10.5% to 11.5%, while the age group of 5 to 14 declined from 13.0% to 12.0%.
+Compared to Rest of Qld, Innisfail has a higher percentage of residents aged 0-4 (6.9%) but fewer residents aged 45-54 (10.3%).
+According to the 2021 Census, the population aged 35-44 grew from 10.5% to 11.5%, while the population aged 5-14 declined from 13.0% to 12.0%.
 By 2041, demographic projections indicate significant shifts in Innisfail's age structure.
-The 75 to 84 age group is projected to grow by 20%, reaching 837 people from 697.
-Notably, the combined age groups of 65 and above will account for 83% of total population growth, reflecting the area's aging demographic profile.
-Conversely, both the 0 to 4 and 35 to 44 age groups are projected to see reduced numbers.
+The 75-84 age group is projected to grow by 20% (138 people), reaching 837 from 698.
+Notably, the combined age groups of 65 and above will account for 84% of total population growth, reflecting Innisfail's aging demographic profile.
+In contrast, both the 0-4 and 35-44 age groups are projected to decrease in number.